Universal Destinations & Experiences: Cancelled

 Following the establishment of Disney in Europe with the construction of Euro Disney Resort, Universal Studios Recreation Group considered construction of its own park in Europe between the late 1980s and early 1990s.
 The work was being considered for a site located in either Paris or London.
 The Rainham Marshes site in east London is abandoned, and later became the Rainham Marshes Nature Reserve.
 The French state was much more willing to offer tax advantages for the establishment of a park on its territory.
-A site in Melun-Sénart was chosen, the plans were drawn up, and the land was purchased at agricultural prices in 1971.
+A site in Sénart was chosen, the plans were drawn up, and the land was purchased at agricultural prices in 1971.
 They covered 1300 acre of arable land in Combs-la-Ville.
 The theme park's construction was planned to commence in 1996, and consist of: a theme park mostly based on Universal Studios Florida, a water park, a golf course, and real estate and commercial areas.
 The setbacks and financial woes of Euro Disney Resort influenced the realization that this project would not succeed.
 The group preferred to be the buyer of an already established park, and Universal Studios bought 37% of Port Aventura's shares in June 1998.